How to trade or invest in the Dow Jones index

 - Use technical analysis and indicators: Technical analysis and trading indicators are very useful to include as part of your trading strategy as they can help to identify certain signals and trends within the market

 - Look for trading signals: By looking at the Dow price chart, you should be able to tell whether the current trend is bullish or bearish.
-You can confirm current trends with momentum indicators such as the stochastic oscillator or relative strength index (RSI)
+You can confirm current trends with momentum indicators such as the stochastic oscillator or RSI

 - Set trading alerts: Trading alerts enable you to set specific criteria for the Dow’s price.
 You’ll be notified once your criteria are met, either by email, SMS or push notification – depending on the device you’re using to trade

 - Follow industry news: Whenever company news is released, it can affect the share price.
 Keep a close eye on any developing news stories or breaking news events which might cause individual shares to change, which could affect the value of the Dow

 1 Trade in your share trading account three or more times in the previous month to qualify for our best commission rates.
 Please note published rates are valid up to £25,000 notional value.
 See our full list of share trading charges and fees.